braindotai/Deep-Learning-Scratch-Arena/README.md

 - Probability
 - Numerical Computation... etc

-This book would definitely help you to build the foundational understanding mathematics for research in Deep Learning.
+This book would definitely help you to build the foundational understanding of mathematics for research in Deep Learning.

 ## TODO